-On October 31, 2009, the Company and Silicon Valley Bank ("SVB") entered into a credit agreement (as the same may from time to time be amended, modified, supplemented or restated, the "SVB Credit Agreement"), which provides for a revolving line of credit up to \$5.0 million.
+On October 31, 2009, the Company and Silicon Valley Bank ("SVB") entered into a credit agreement (as the same may from time to time be amended, modified, supplemented or restated, (the "SVB Credit Agreement"), which provides for a revolving line of credit up to \$5.0 million.
 The borrowing base is limited to 85% of the eligible accounts receivable, subject to certain adjustments.
-On April 9, 2021, the Company entered into an amendment to the SVB Credit Agreement to accrue interest on borrowings at a per annum rate equal to the greater of 2.25% above the Wall Street Journal prime rate ("Prime Rate") or 5.50% from the Prime Rate plus 2.75% previously and to extend the maturity date to December 30, 2021.
-The amount available for borrowing may be increased to \$7.0 million and the maturity date will be extended to April 29, 2022 upon the Company's request, if the Company meets certain conditions.
+On April 9, 2021, we entered into an amendment to the SVB Credit Agreement to accrue interest on borrowings at a per annum rate equal to the greater of 2.25% above the Wall Street Journal prime rate ("Prime Rate") or 5.50% from the Prime Rate plus 2.75% and to extend the maturity date to December 30, 2021.
+In December 2021, after meeting the conditions set forth in the amendment, the amount available for borrowing was increased to \$7.0 million and the maturity date was extended to April 29, 2022, upon our request.